sudarshanmg/ANN/README.md

 # ANN in Python from SCRATCH

-This project implements a neural network for the MNIST dataset using Python.
+This project implements a neural network class without using any ML library.

-Certainly!
-Here's an example project structure in markdown format:

 # Project Structure